Intelix8996/cdm-project/docs/platform-description.md

 + Programmer can switch between banks by writing a number N in range 0x00-0x7F.
 Then controller will switch to bank N.

-+ By writing 0x80 or 0x81 we can reutrn from bank.
++ By writing 0x80 or 0x81 we can return from bank.

 + 0x80 is used to return from bank in general.